GC 511: English Fluency Development

 Course Objectives

-• Improve their overall ability to communicate in spoken English in an academic setting
+• communicate in spoken English more fluently and confidently in academic settings

-• Improve the fluency and accuracy of their spoken English
+• improve the grammatical accuracy of their speech

-• Complete the oral English certification process (if needed)
+• complete the oral English certification process for ITAs (if needed)

 Course Topics (subject to change)